H. 'Blue Angel' is a giant size (36 inches high by 70 inches wide) plant which is usually included in any list of the top

 It often fades to dark green by the end of the season.
 The near-white,

-flowers bloom in dense clusters from late June into July.
+flowers bloom in dense clusters from late June into July

 It is another of the many hostas

-Florence Shaw and registered by
+Florence Shaw of Massachusetts and registered

 Paul Aden of New York (1986).
 'Blue Angel' was registered as having originated from a

-cross of two unnamed seedlings.
-The species,
+cross of two unnamed seedlings (H. 'Aden

 appears to be in its genetic background but the narrow, more pointed leaves also

-shows influence by Hosta montana.
+shows influence by H. montana.

 The Hostapedia by Mark Zilis (2009), this cultivar "...has become the premier large

 blue-green hosta cultivar.
 It can be used in a variety of ways